Skip to main content

 Volunteering abroad

-It is quite common to do some voluntary work abroad to gain some useful experience.
-This page looks at what the tax consequences are for volunteering abroad.
+This page looks at the tax consequences of volunteering abroad.
 For more information about the tax consequences of volunteering in the UK, see our main Volunteering page.

 Tax